-Last December, the first-ever Bitcoin-to-Bitcoin real estate transaction in America took place: a condominium sold in South Florida for 17.741 Bitcoins (equivalent, at the time, to 275,000 Dollars).
+In December of 2015, the first-ever Bitcoin-to-Bitcoin real estate transaction in America took place: a condominium sold in South Florida for 17.741 Bitcoins (equivalent, at the time, to 275,000 Dollars).
 It was not the first occurrence of a cryptocurrency in a real estate trade - countless listings show up every now and then on the Multiple Listing Service (MLS) saying the home seller accepts (sometimes exclusively) cryptocurrencies as the method of payment.

 Moreover, it settles the discussion of Cryptocurrencies being nothing more than a marketing ploy home sellers use to raise awareness when putting houses for sale.
 No, cryptocurrencies in real estate are definitely happening, and if you’re a real estate agent, you better get used to that idea and board this real estate niche ship sooner than later.

 Why is crypto a good idea in real estate?

 For many, cryptocurrency is a confusing and obtuse subject, with little in the way of simple explanations or easy analogies.
 As with any such novel technology, there are plenty of detractors who deny any possibility of it ever entering the mainstream, in the real estate market or otherwise.